abbass-aoun/Logic-Design-lab-final-project-/README.md

 This system allows users to dynamically assign switches to control different lamps based on a selected configuration mode.
 The design simulates how physical switches, logic gates, and flip-flops work together to achieve flexible switching behavior.

-Key features:
+**Key Features:**
--Real-time mapping of switches to lamps
+- Real-time mapping of switches to lamps
--Support for multiple configurations
+- Support for multiple configurations
--Clocked memory using flip-flops
+- Clocked memory using flip-flops
--Finite State Machine (FSM) for control logic
+- Finite State Machine (FSM) for control logic

 ---